mofosyne/mediawiki-to-markdown-python/README.md

     - forked version of this codebase available at https://github.com/philipashlock/mediawiki-to-markdown
     - forked version of this codebase available at https://github.com/outofcontrol/mediawiki-to-gfm

+## Motivation for porting/forking

+The original PHP approach had some issue with dealing with wikipages with multiple revisions, seems to only read the first revision.
+So I've ported it to python so I can fix this issue.
+It's now fixed.

 ## Export MediaWiki Pages

 Your first step is to export all your pages as a single XML file following these steps: http://en.wikipedia.org/wiki/Help:Export